PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 6. Concept IDs are taken from OMOP 5 vocabularies for PEDSnet CDM v2, using the complete (restricted) version that includes licensed terminologies such as CPT and others.

 7. PCORnet CDM V2.0 requires data elements that are not currently considered "standard concepts".
-Vocabulary version 5 has a new vocabulary (vocabulary_id = 60) that was added by OMOP to capture all of the PCORnet concepts that are not in the standard terminologies.
-We use concept_ids from vocabulary_id 60 where there are no existing standard concepts.
-We highlight where we are pulling concept_ids from vocabulary_id 60 in the tables.
-While terms from vocabulary_id = 60 violates the OMOP rule to use only concept_ids from standard vocabularies (vocabulary 60 is a non-standard vocabulary), this convention enables a clean extraction from PEDSnet CDM to PCORnet CDM.
+Vocabulary version 5 has a new vocabulary (vocabulary_id=PCORNet) that was added by OMOP to capture all of the PCORnet concepts that are not in the standard terminologies.
+We use concept_ids from vocabulary_id=PCORNet where there are no existing standard concepts.
+We highlight where we are pulling concept_ids from vocabulary_id=PCORNet in the tables.
+While terms from vocabulary_id=PCORNet violates the OMOP rule to use only concept_ids from standard vocabularies vocabulary_id=PCORNet is a non-standard vocabulary), this convention enables a clean extraction from PEDSnet CDM to PCORnet CDM.

 8. Some source fields may be considered sensitive by data sites.
 Potential examples include patient_source_value, provider_source_value, care_site_source_value.
 Many of these fields are used to generate an ID field, such as PATIENT.patient_source_value PATIENT.patient_id, that is used as a primary key in PATIENT and a foreign key in many other tables.
 Sites are free to obfuscate or not provide source values that are used to create ID variables.
 Sites must maintain a mapping from the ID variable back to the original site-specific value for local re-identification tasks.